clintonreece/keras-cloud-ml-engine/README.md

 y_train = keras.utils.to_categorical(y_train, num_classes)
 y_test = keras.utils.to_categorical(y_test, num_classes)
 ```
-The original data contains the obvious classes for each hand-drawn digit, e.g. for a hand-drawn "6", the image is classified as the number 6. `to_categorical` changes this classificationi to a vector with a 1 in the 6th entry and 0s otherwise.
+The original data contains the obvious classes for each hand-drawn digit, e.g. for a hand-drawn "6", the image is classified as the number 6. `to_categorical` changes this classification to a vector with a 1 in the 6th entry and 0s otherwise.
 In this so-called *one-hot encoding*, an output (prediction) vector of the form `[0,0.50,0,0,0,0,0,0.50,0,0]`, for example, means that the hand-drawn digit has a 50% chance to be a 1 and a 50% chance to be a 7.

 ```python
 model = Sequential()